shahidhustles/pixverse/README.md

 ## 📝 License

-This project is created for the Pixverse Webathon challenge.
+This project is created for the Pixxelhack Webathon challenge.

 ## 🤝 Contributing

-This project was developed as part of the Pixverse Webathon.
+This project was developed as part of the Pixxelhack Webathon.
 Feel free to explore the code and learn from the implementations!

 ---

-**Built with ❤️ for the Pixverse Webathon by [Shahid Patel](https://github.com/shahidhustles)**
+**Built with ❤️ for the Pixxelhack Webathon by [Shahid Patel](https://github.com/shahidhustles)**